Wednesday, November 26, 2025

 Okay, back to what this blog is about...

-I created this pattern because I wanted something simple, and wasn't really able to find anything on Etsy that wasn't super elaborate, and the point of this quote is to celebrate the simple.
+I created this pattern because I wanted to stitch this up, but since it's about simplicity, I wanted a simple pattern.
+I wasn't really able to find anything on Etsy that wasn't super elaborate, and the point of this quote is to celebrate the simple.
 It's credited to Tolkien in The Fellowship of the Ring.
 It's not actually in the books, but it's something Bilbo says while narrating his chapter "Concerning Hobbits" in his book "There and Back Again".
 I think it's a lovely sentiment, and my goal in life is to just live a simple, peaceful and happy life.
 We've had that for the most part for a long time, and I'm hoping that despite the chaos, hate, anger, etc going on, we can continue our simple life.

 Thursday, July 17, 2025